Interior Design Style Guide: Midcentury Modern

 • Layouts emphasized openness and flow

 Designers also embraced industrial production methods, allowing furniture to be manufactured at scale while maintaining strong design identity.
 This democratized good design, making it accessible to a wider audience rather than limited to high-end interiors.
+Today, midcentury modern is not just a trend, it is considered a foundational design language that continues to influence contemporary interiors.

 Key Characteristics of Midcentury Modern Interiors